sf-mud-turtles-2015/intro-to-rspec/readme.md

-# Introduction to Testing, BDD, and RSpec
+# Introduction to Testing, TDD/BDD, and RSpec

 ### Pairing Discussion
 - What went well?